Nukaze/Nukaze/README.md

 <h1 align="center">Hi 👋 My name is Anupun you can call me Nukaze</h1>

 *   🌍  I'm currently living in Pathum Thani, Thailand
-*   ✉️  You can contact me at [nukaze4@gmail.com](mailto:nukaze4@gmail.com)
+*   ✉️  You can contact me via [nukaze4@gmail.com](mailto:nukaze4@gmail.com)
 *   🧠  I am used to programming in Python, Java, C, and C#.
 I'm currently learning JavaScript and TypeScript.
 *   ⚡  I'm in my 3rd year of my bachelor's degree in the field of Computer Science.
-*   🔭  I'm interested in the creation of Mobile Applications, Artificial Intelligence, Machine Learning and, of course, Deep Learning.
+*   🔭  I'm interested in the creation of Artificial Intelligence, Machine Learning and, of course, Deep Learning.
 *   ☄️  Currently I'm working on Sky Warden by [Ultralytics YOLOv8](https://github.com/ultralytics) and Automating Drone Operations with LLMs [PrivateGPT](https://docs.privategpt.dev/overview/welcome/introduction)

 ### Programming Languages